iamsagar125/iamsagar125/README.md

 ## What I’m working on

 - **Syag** – a privacy-first, on-device AI note-taker for macOS (meeting notes, audio transcription, and more).
-- Omnichannel customer support + reporting at Copart – tickets, chat, AI dispositions, and MSM cockpit experiences.
-- Experiments and dashboards that connect product changes to real business outcomes.

 ## What I’m interested in